LineSophie/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-7. Constructing the Histogram of the Total Number of Steps taken each Day after Missing Values are imputed
+Step 3: Constructing the Histogram of the Total Number of Steps taken each Day after Missing Values are imputed

 ```r
 AverageStepNew <- NewActivityMonitoring %>% group_by(date) %>% summarize(AveSteps2= sum(steps))